 If you are convicted for being an accessory to a crime, you can face up to $5000 in fines and up to one year in a county jail or a state penitentiary.
-This crime is less serious then aiding and abetting because an accessory to a crime merely knows about a crime or helps a criminal after a crime has been committed.
+This crime is less serious then aiding and abetting in California because an accessory to a crime merely knows about a crime or helps a criminal after a crime has been committed.

 Someone who has aided and abetted a criminal must have actually provided assistance with the crime in some manner.
 This assistance can come in the form of advice, planning, financial assistance, helping the criminals escape police or similar actions.
 Those convicted of aiding and abetting can face the same sentences as those who actually committed the crime itself.
 For example, if you were the getaway driver in a crime, you will face the same charges and sentence as your companion, whether he committed a robbery or burglary or even murder.
 Even if you only assisted in a very minor way you still can be charged and sentenced for all the crimes committed by the others involved in the crime.